Enhancement effect of mass imbalance on Fulde-Ferrell-Larkin-Ovchinnikov type of pairing in Fermi-Fermi mixtures of ultracold quantum gases

-In this paper, we investigate the \emph{one-plane-wave} FFLO states (i.e., the FF states) in a homogeneous $^6$Li--$^{40}$K mixture, as well as for other mass ratios, as they undergo BCS--BEC crossover.
-We include the important pairing correlation and pseudogap effects, and find that when the heavy species, $^{40}$K, is the majority, a stable $s$-wave FFLO phase persists throughout the BCS through BEC regimes, with the population imbalance evolving from small to large.
-In contrast, when the light species, $^6$Li, is the majority, a stable FFLO phase exists only in the BCS regime.
-At unitarity, the phase space of stable FFLO states becomes substantially enlarged as the mass ratio increases.
-The superfluid transition temperature $T_c$ of the FFLO states reaches 0.13$T_{F,\uparrow}$ and 0.2$T_{F,\uparrow}$ (where $T_{F,\uparrow}$ is the Fermi temperature of the heavy species) for a large mass ratio as in $^6$Li--$^{40}$K \cite{Grimm2008PRL,*Naik,*Dieckmann2008PRL} and $^6$Li--$^{173}$Yb \cite{Fukuhara,Gupta2013PRA}, respectively.
-This should be contrasted to $T_c \approx 0.025T_{F,\uparrow}$ for the equal-mass case \cite{LOFF1,chuanwei12,*xiaji13}, which is hardly accessible experimentally \cite{Rice1}.
-Therefore, one may find it realistic to experimentally observe the exotic FFLO states in ultracold Fermi-Fermi mixtures with a large mass ratio.
+In this paper, we will investigate the \emph{one-plane-wave} FFLO states (i.e., the FF states) in a homogeneous $^6$Li--$^{40}$K mixture, as well as for other mass ratios, as they undergo BCS--BEC crossover, using a mean-field theory.
+We will present several $T$--$p$ (where $p$ is the population imbalance) phase diagrams to show the FFLO regions under typical interaction strengths ($1/k_{F}a$) at finite temperature, as well as $p$--$1/k_{F}a$ phase diagrams at zero temperature.
+We find that when the heavy species, $^{40}$K, is the majority, an $s$-wave FFLO phase, which is stable against phase separation, persists throughout the BCS through BEC regimes, with the population imbalance evolving from small to large.
+In contrast, when the light species, $^6$Li, is the majority, such an FFLO phase exists only in the BCS regime.
+At unitarity, the phase space of FFLO states becomes substantially enlarged as the mass ratio increases.
+The superfluid transition temperature $T_c$ of the FFLO states may be enhanced by a factor of about 3 and 7 for a large mass ratio as in $^6$Li--$^{40}$K \cite{Grimm2008PRL,*Naik,*Dieckmann2008PRL} and $^6$Li--$^{173}$Yb \cite{Fukuhara,Gupta2013PRA}, respectively, in comparison with the equal-mass case \cite{LOFF1}, which is hardly accessible experimentally \cite{Rice1}.
+Therefore, one may find it realistic to experimentally observe the exotic FFLO states in unitary ultracold Fermi-Fermi mixtures with a large mass ratio.

+We also find that at zero temperature the phase space of stable FFLO states becomes larger as the mass ratio increases.
+This has never been reported by other previous works.